rschristopher/ischristtrue.com/src/ancient-views/index.md

 Sex and gender roles in ancient times were about survival in a world of "gods" that cared little about our survival (if not openly antagonist to our survival).
 Polygamy was the norm, not marriage as we understand it today.
 There were harems, eunuchs, homosexuality, and pedophilia -- all completely normalized.
-These weren't immoral things, because the ruling principalities embraced and encouraged them.
+These weren't immoral behaviors, because the ruling principalities embraced and encouraged them.

 There was also procreation with these "gods", such as the ubiquitous god-kings of the ancient world, or what the Bible refers to as Nephilim.

 We are today witnessing the re-emergence of this ancient sexual idolatry.
 Modern "intellectuals" and activists talk of "the patriarchy", and the latest destructive revolution is to "dismantle the patriarchy", or to "decolonize" whatever institution they believe has power and influence (a euphemistic way to say: let's take over the institutions).

-But what are the fruits of these activist movements?
+What are the fruits of these activist movements?

 Modern progressive will claim that all the rights women now enjoy are due to this activism, completely ignoring that human rights and dignity were due to a prior generation's Christian ethic (the very rights that modern activism is eroding).
 The modern activists have instead brought us wide-scale chemical castration, genital mutilation, normalization of sexual deviance (making one's sexual desire an idol), and the dismantling of knowable truth, to name but a few of the nihilistic fruits.